-"High-risk adolescents were recruited from three sources: (1) a sample of 205 offspring of BP parents between 12 and 18 years of age enrolled in the NIMH-funded Bipolar Offspring Study at the University of Pittsburgh (BIOS, PI: Birmaher); (2) offspring of adults receiving treatment for BP at Western Psychiatric Institute and Clinic (WPIC); and (3) siblings of youth receiving treatment for BP at the Child and Adolescent Bipolar Services clinic (CABS) at WPIC."[44]
+"High-risk adolescents were recruited from three sources: (1) a sample of 205 offspring of BP parents between 12 and 18 years of age enrolled in the NIMH-funded Bipolar Offspring Study at the University of Pittsburgh (BIOS, PI: Birmaher); (2) offspring of adults receiving treatment for BP at Western Psychiatric Institute and Clinic (WPIC); and (3) siblings of youth receiving treatment for BP at the Child and Adolescent Bipolar Services clinic (CABS) at WPIC."

-The settings for recruiting patients and collecting data must be specified so that readers can judge the applicability (generalisability) of the findings to other trials as well as the future definitive trial.
-Authors should also make clear whether any pilot sites have any particular features; for example, organisational features, characteristics that predispose the site to early adoption of new schemes, or specific relationships with the authors, that could affect recruitment, consent, and follow-up.
+The settings for recruiting patients and collecting data must be specified so that readers can judge the applicability (generalisability) of the findings to other trials as well as to the future definitive RCT.
+Authors should also make clear whether any pilot sites have particular features-for example, organisational features, characteristics that predispose the site to early adoption of new schemes, or specific relationships with the authors that could affect recruitment, consent, and follow-up.
 This is because these features may not be replicable in other sites and hence in future trials.
-As with 4a, details must be sufficient to allow other researchers to interpret, learn from and use the information.
+As with item 4a, details must be sufficient to allow other researchers to interpret, learn from, and use the information.

-Item 4c
+- Item 4c

-Extension for pilot trials: how participants were identified and consented
+- Extension for pilot trials: how participants were identified and consented

+- Example

 "Between May and October 2013, clinical staff at participating gastroenterology outpatient clinics scanned and identified potential participants that met the study inclusion criteria.
-Then, either study invitation packs were sent to patients with researchers contact details or patients seen consecutively in clinics were approached with the study information.
+Then, either study invitation packs were sent to patients with researchers' contact details or patients seen consecutively in clinics were approached with the study information.
 All study information was co-designed with patients from the patient-involvement group.
 Interested participants then registered their interest with the researcher by telephone or email.
-This was followed up with a screening visit with the researcher and then informed written consent was obtained."[45]
+This was followed up with a screening visit with the researcher and then informed written consent was obtained."

 This is a new item.
 It is especially important to report details of identification and consent in a pilot trial to allow the feasibility of the recruitment methods to be assessed.
-The way participants are identified and approached should be described in detail (e.g. by advertisement, or selection from medical records or another dataset) to enable readers to understand the generalisability (applicability) of the results.
-This may be of particular importance for scaling up for the future definitive trial, as well as being informative for other future trials.
-In addition, it is important to know of any specific aspects which might not be easy to implement in the future definitive trial.
-Furthermore, there is sometimes a view that pilot trials do not need to be as rigorous in their processes as other trials so it may be particularly important in these trials to demonstrate rigorous and ethical identification and recruitment processes.
-If details of the way participants were identified and consented are already published in a protocol, then this should be clearly referenced.
+The way participants are identified and approached should be described in detail (eg, by advertisement, or selection from medical records or another dataset) to enable readers to understand the generalisability (applicability) of the results.
+This might be of particular importance for scaling-up for the future definitive RCT, as well as being informative for other future trials.
+In addition, it is important to know of any specific aspects that might not be easy to implement in the future definitive RCT.
+Furthermore, a view is sometimes held that pilot trials do not need to be as rigorous in their processes as other trials, so it might be particularly important in these trials to show rigorous and ethical identification and recruitment processes.
+If details of the way participants were identified and consent obtained are already published in a protocol, then this should be clearly referenced.

+- Item 5

-Standard CONSORT item: the interventions for each group with sufficient details to allow replication, including how and when they were actually administered
+- Standard CONSORT item: the interventions for each group with sufficient details to allow replication, including how and when they were actually administered

+- Example

-"Intervention (EXERcise or STRETCHing)
+- "Intervention (EXERcise or STRETCHing)